 Instructions

-- Pour the water into the bottom of the Instant Pot.
+- Add water to the bottom of the Instant Pot.
 Place the steamer basket inside the Instant Pot and add the carrots and cauliflower.

-- Place a glass lid on top and set the timer for 15 minutes.
+- Place a glass lid on top and cook on the “steam” function, setting the timer for 15 minutes.

 - When the timer goes off, CAREFULLY lift the lid and use caution as the hot steam will escape quickly!
 Check for doneness by piercing the vegetables with a fork.
 They should be *almost* easy to pierce.
 Add additional cooking time, one minute at a time ONLY if necessary.